Amir-Shamsi/facial-comparison-api-server/README.md

     ![fscs-2](/public/assets/img/fscs-2.png)

 ## Limitations
-- Image must be under 5MB or you get a validation error from server this limitation is just for getting fast respond for you
+- Image must be under 5MB or you get a validation error from server this limitation is just for getting fast response for you; nothing more
 - ### solution:
   - you can use [LiipImagineBundle](https://github.com/liip/LiipImagineBundle)